JS1820/IIPP-Internship/Month-3/Email-manipulation/README.md

 To isolate accounts:
 - Add new users to the system.
 - Modify /etc/aliases to include these users.
-- Set up header checks in the Postfix configuration to reject emails not from the specified domain.
+- Set up header checks in the Postfix configuration to reject emails not from the specified domain. -- Refer [Postfix-main.cf](https://github.com/0hex7/IIPP-Internship/blob/main/Month-3/Postfix/Postfix-main.cf)
+  In this there is a regex check for the headers. to implement header checks, we need to

+  sudo nano header_checks --> Copy paste the rules from [Header_checks](https://github.com/0hex7/IIPP-Internship/blob/main/Month-3/Postfix/Header_checks) file, and save it using CTRL+X

+  sudo systemctl restart postfix --> restart with the new configuration file.

+  Once postfix is restarted, it implements the isolation of 2 particular accounts i.e susmails and review-unit.
+  Any mail from external mail server can not reach these 2 accounts, but internal mail server can reach these 2 accounts/ servers.

 ### Procmail Setup